NobodyButMe-Haiya/SPA-MJJM/README.md

 this is sample crud single page application

-Mariadb , Tomcat , Jquery , Mariadb  - So we can call it's as  MTJM Stack ?
+Mariadb , Java , Jquery , Mariadb  - So we can call it's as  MJJM Stack ?

+For real it doesn't matter , what that's matter planning ..